Hot Buttered Rum is a rich and comforting beverage that will warm you up from the inside out.

 Tamilee Tips breaks out the crock pot to make hers.
 Sounds like a great way to keep it warm for a party!

 Our family recipe uses honey instead of the brown sugar most of the above recipes use and it is scaled for a single drink.

 - 1 teaspoon butter

 - 1 tablespoon honey

 - boiling water

-Put rum, honey, butter and ground spices in a cup or mug.
+- Put rum, honey, butter and ground spices in a cup or mug.
 Add boiling water to fill.
-Sprinkle with additional spices.
+Sprinkle with additional spices if desired.
 Serve with a cinnamon stick as a muddler.

 Until next time, happy eating.